peterhinch/micropython-radio/async/README.md

 # 1. nRF24l01 Stream driver

 This enables a pair of nRF24l01 radios to provide a link that implements the MicroPython `uasyncio` I/O interface.
+The object is to enable a pair of radios to have the same asynchronous interface as a pair of UARTs or sockets.

-Users may choose a serialisation library or skip serialisation and simply exchange arbitrary `bytes` instances.
-A test script illustrates the use of `ujson` for Python object interchange.
+Users may choose a serialisation library to exchange Python objects.
+Alternatively an application may simply exchange fixed or variable length `bytes` instances.
+Demo scripts illustrate both approaches including the use of `ujson` for Python object interchange.

 ## 1.1.
 Overview